PasqualeMainolfi/Pannix/README.md

 - T. Lossius, P. Baltazar, *DBAP Distance-Based Amplitude Panning*
 - J. Sundstrom, *Speaker Placement Agnosticism: Improving the Distance-Based Amplitude Panning Algorithm*

+moreover, in a vbap process, I use a line-line intersection algorithm which allows to reduce the computational times during the search of the active arc.

 Example:
 ```python
 import panner as p